djm4686/TeamRPS/README.md

 enum Vote { ROCK, PAPER, SCISSORS, NULL }

 Note that Team.NONE and Vote.NULL are for internal data initialization only, and should not be used as parameters.
-The function call will fail if you send either of those values, losing the eth that you sent in the process.
+The function call will fail if you send either of those values.

 The value of eth that should be sent along with your vote() is defined by the public attribute in the contract called "betAmount";

-voteWithBalance() works the same way as vote(), but it is not payable.
-Instead, it uses whatever balance you have deposited within the contract.

 endGame() can only be called when the game is inactive.
 It pushes the current game onto the gameHistory array, then initializes a new game.
 If the last game was a tie, the game's initial pot will be the total pot of the last game.
 The start block is the block in which endGame() is called.
 All votes for all teams are wiped, and the new game becomes active.